gUBII/importcsv/docs/TurnpointPurger_Notes.md

 Use any PlantUML renderer to generate the visual diagram.

 ---
-*Last updated: {{DATE}} – reflects the PDCC manifest workflow, bundle picker UI, and the corrected purgeable download endpoint.*
+*Last updated: 2.0.2 – reflects the PDCC manifest workflow, bundle picker UI, purge-all cooldown/override, timestamps, and the corrected purgeable download endpoint.*